-I am a PhD candidate in Finance at the Washington University in St. Louis Olin Business school.
-My primary research field is empirical asset pricing.
-My research interests include financial applications of text analysis, big data, and machine learning.
-I was previously a research assistant at the Federal Reserve Board of Governors.
+I completed my Ph.D. in Finance at the Washington University in St. Louis Olin Business School in 2021.
+Previously, I worked as a research assistant at the Federal Reserve Board of Governors.

 My main research field is empirical asset pricing.
 My current projects use machine learning, large-scale optimization, high-dimensional statistics, and natural language processing to study questions in asset pricing.

 I estimate characteristic-sparse stochastic discount factors (SDFs) for the cross-section of expected returns via cardinality constraints.
 Each resulting SDF is the best feasible SDF of $K$ assets chosen from a given panel of $N$ assets.
 Characteristic-sparse SDFs estimated in this manner price the cross-section quite well and better than both sparse SDFs estimated via the lasso or elastic net and factor-based SDFs.
 The cardinality constrained model’s specification is also much more amenable to economic interpretation than specifications working with factor transformations of asset returns.
 Overall, the results indicate that small, parsimonious, and characteristic-sparse SDF specifications are a viable approach to explaining expected returns despite the rapid growth in the number of firm characteristics associated with cross-sectional variation in expected returns.